-- Homework: - Read "Especially Heinous" by Carmen Maria Machado - Watch 2-3 episodes of your choice of Law and Order: SVU from seasons 1-12. - please check content and trigger warnings for episodes before viewing - Optional: "Law and Order: The Complete Series" by Roxane Gay
+- Homework: - o Read "Especially Heinous" by Carmen Maria Machado - Watch 2-3 episodes of your choice of Law and Order: SVU from seasons 1-12

+- SVU can be watched for free on NBC.com (specific page is linked above) or via Hulu or Peacock with subscription.
+It also airs constantly on networks like USA. - please check content and trigger warnings for episodes before viewing - o Optional: "Law and Order: The Complete Series" by Roxane Gay

-Week 10- Beauty and the Beast in Today's Lore
+Week 10- Beauty and the Beast in Today's Lore 12/2-12/6